mevdschee/php-crud-api/README.md

   - Condensed JSON ouput: first row contains field names
   - Sanitize and validate input using callbacks
   - Permission system for databases, tables and columns
-  - JSONP + CORS support for cross-domain requests
+  - Both JSONP and CORS support for cross-domain requests
   - Combined requests with support for multiple table names
   - Search support on multiple criteria
   - Pagination, sorting and column selection
   - Relation detection and filtering on foreign keys
   - Relation "transforms" for PHP and JavaScript
   - Binary fields supported with base64 encoding

 ## Configuration

 Edit the following lines in the bottom of the file "api.php":